openstack/ironic/doc/source/deploy/multitenancy.rst

 ==================================

-Below is an example flow of how to set up the Bare Metal service so that node provisioning will happen in a multi-tenant environment (which means using ``neutron`` network interface as stated above):
+Below is an example flow of how to set up the Bare Metal service so that node provisioning will happen in a multi-tenant environment (which means using the ``neutron`` network interface as stated above):

 #.
 Network interfaces can be enabled on ironic-conductor by adding them to the